AdeelAslamUnimore/Clustered_Hybrid_Search/README.md

 6. **Cluster Analysis**: The popularity of each cluster is evaluated, and if it exceeds a threshold, a two-hop search is performed.
 Otherwise, a one-hop search based on selectivity is conducted.

 The approach ensures efficient and accurate results by dynamically adjusting the search method according to attribute popularity and cluster characteristics.
-## Benefits

-By incorporating attribute popularity into the search process, this approach delivers enhanced search quality and speed, moreover, it is agnostic for attributes and metadata.
 ![ClusteredHNSW](https://raw.githubusercontent.com/AdeelAslamUnimore/Clustered_Hybrid_Search/main/ClusteringHNSW.png)